awsdocs/amazon-elasticache-docs/doc_source/redis/Strategies.md

     return success
 ```

-The application code that updates the data would be:
+For this example, the application code that gets the data is the following\.

 ```
 save_customer(12345,{"address":"123 Main"})